-The Company has outsourced its Internal Audit Function to a professional firm of consultants to assist the Audit Committee in evaluating the adequacy, integrity and effectiveness of the Group's overall internal control system.
+The Company has outsourced its Internal Audit Function to a professional firm of consultants which is Tan Yen Yeow & Company to assist the Audit Committee in evaluating the adequacy, integrity and effectiveness of the Group's overall internal control system.
+The principal of Tan Yen Yeow & Company is a member of The Institute of Internal Auditors Malaysia.
+The internal audit work has been carried out in line with guidelines of the International Professional Practice framework.
 Their scope of function covers all units and operations of the significant subsidiaries of the Group.
 The Internal Audit Function reports directly to the Audit Committee.

-The cost incurred in maintaining the Internal Audit Function for the financial year ended 31 May 2019 was RM18,548.
+The cost incurred in maintaining the Internal Audit Function for the financial year ended 31 May 2020 was RM18,000.